Academic Degree Requirements

 Fall Credit HoursSpring Credit Hours

-After the first year, the curriculum remains structured, but students enjoy a wide range of course choices.
+After the first year, the curriculum remains structured but students enjoy a wide range of course choices.
 The ABA and the NY Board of Law Examiners (BOLE) require law students to take mainly regularly scheduled law school courses.
-Of the required 84 credits, students may not take more than 20 credits outside of such regular courses.
-These 20 credits include the Pro Bono Scholars program, full- and part-time externships, directed reading, supervised writing, supervised teaching (including Lawyering Honors Fellows), supervised experiential learning, courses taught in other university divisions (where degree credit is awarded), and practicum courses taught by instructors whose primary professional employment is not within the Law School.
-The ABA and NY BOLE impose one other requirement on reaching the required 84 credits: all courses taught outside a law school curriculum (including those in other university divisions) cannot exceed 12 credits.
-This coursework must be at the graduate school level.
-No undergraduate coursework may be counted towards a graduate degree, J.D. or LL.M.
-For students particularly interested in doing a full-term Externship or the Pro Bono Scholars Program, advance planning will be more critical to avoid disappointment.
-See ABA Standard 311(a) and Interpretation 3111.
+Of the required 84 credits, students must take at least 64 hours in regular courses.
+This means a student completing a total of 84 credit hours may not take more than 20 credits in non-regular classes, which include: the Pro Bono Scholars program, full- and part-time externships, directed reading, supervised writing, supervised teaching (including Lawyering Honors Fellows), supervised experiential learning, courses taught in other university divisions (where degree credit is awarded), and practicum courses taught by instructors whose primary professional employment is not within the Law School.

-There are also per-course limits and per-semester limits for the following courses:
+There are also per-course limits and per-semester limits for the courses listed below.
+Students may not receive credit for more than:

 • three credits of supervised writing per semester, for a total of 12 credits.